 The final camp schedule will be provided at a later date.
 Following is an example of a typical day at camp.

-Morning: The morning training session begins with taekwondo, yongmudo, or judo.
+Early Morning: The first morning training session begins with taekwondo, yongmudo, or judo.
 With enough people at camp, there may be more than one choice at a time.
 Participants are encouraged to try martial arts other than those that they are familiar.
 Master instructors will lead the participants through drills and techniques.

 Afternoon: The afternoon session begins about 2pm or before.
 Again, participants may have a choice of martial arts to select depending on the numbers of participants.